Escritório do Crime is one of the largest and most powerful militia groups in Brazil’s second-largest city, Rio de Janeiro.

 The Escritório do Crime group’s base of operations is the Rio das Pedras favela in Rio’s West Zone.

-While Rio de Janeiro is widely known as the militia stronghold, several Brazilian news outlets have analysed data that suggests militias are expanding their territorial control and criminal activities across Brazil.
+While Rio de Janeiro is widely known as the militia stronghold, several Brazilian news outlets have analyzed data that suggests militias are expanding their territorial control and criminal activities across Brazil.

 Allies and Enemies

-Militia groups in Rio de Janeiro have strong ties to public officials and security forces which allows them to operate with impunity.
+Militia groups in Rio de Janeiro have strong ties to public officials and security forces, allowing them to operate with impunity.
 The country’s recent municipal elections were marked by violence as militias sought to infiltrate the electoral process.

-Militia groups are continuing to expand their influence in Rio de Janeiro and other large cities, posing an increasingly significant threat to Brazil’s national security.
-While its top leader, Adriano Nóbrega, is now dead, Escritório do Crime looks set to continue its operations as it forges closer alliances with local politicians and collects even more extortion payments from communities and businesses.
+Militia groups continue to expand their influence in Rio de Janeiro and other large cities, posing an increasingly significant threat to Brazil’s national security.
+While its top leader, Adriano Nóbrega, is dead, Escritório do Crime looks set to continue its operations as it forges closer alliances with local politicians and collects even more extortion payments from communities and businesses.